mixxxdj/manual/source/chapters/hardware.rst

 turntables combined with the portability and flexibility of a laptop computer.
 Instead of carrying crates of records or CDs, DJs can carry their entire music collection on their laptop.
-In addition to a laptop and headphones, this setup requires a soundcard with at least two pairs of stereo inputs and outputs as well as a pair of :term:`timecode` records.
+In addition to a laptop and headphones, this setup requires an audio interface with at least two pairs of stereo inputs and outputs as well as a pair of :term:`timecode` records.

 .. seealso:: Go to the chapter :ref:`vinyl-control` for detailed information.